 differently from other vehicles including motorcycles, ATVs and cars.
 A collision rollover can occur quickly, even during routine maneuvers such as turning and driving on hills or over obstacles, if you fail to take proper precautions.

-SERIOUS INJURY OR DEATH can re not follow these instructions.
+SERIOUS INJURY OR DEATH can result if you do not follow these instructions.